sunnyfloyd/master-notes/javascript/angular.md

 #### Form Validation

-- Validation can be added to form fields by using specifc keywords e.g. `required` or `email` to the input HTML tags.
+- Validation can be added to form fields by using specifc directives e.g. `required` or `email` to the input HTML tags.